PiperBatey/holdings_dl/README.md

 ## Description

-This program is run from the command line and accepts ETF symbols either as command arguments or from a text file in the local directory.
+This script accepts one or more ETF symbols either as command line arguments or from a properly-formatted text file in the local directory.
-The holdings of each ETF will be saved in the local directory as `<ETF_symbol>-holdings.csv`.
+For every valid ETF, a file named`<ETF_symbol>-holdings.csv` is saved in the local directory and contains the symbol, description, portfolio weight, number of shares held, and market value of each holding in the ETF.

-An optional log file can be generated that contains a list of the successfully downloaded ETFs, their full names, and their previous closing price.
+An optional log file can be generated that contains the list of successfully downloaded ETF symbols, descriptions and most recent market prices.
+This file will be saved in the local directory as `etf-log.csv`.

 ## How to Use

 ### Simple Example

-Download the holdings data of the ETF with the symbol `QQQ`:
+This command downloads the holdings data of the ETF with the symbol `QQQ` :

 ```
 $ python3 holdings_dl.py --symbol QQQ